oumi-ai/oumi/docs/user_guides/launch/launch.md

 remote
 ```

 Oumi launcher allows you to run jobs on remote clusters.
-It provides a unified interface, allowing you to seamlessly switch between popular cloud providers and your own custom clusters.
+It provides a unified interface, allowing you to seamlessly switch between popular cloud providers and your own custom clusters!

 ## Setup